On this page

 Inputs

-The formulas rely on a straightforward set of inputs:
+The formulas rely on the following set of inputs:

-• E: The number of unique users who have been exposed to the experiment.
+• E: The number of unique users who were exposed to the experiment.

-• M: The number of unique users who triggered the metric event—in other words, the subset of the users who have been exposed to the experiment.
-M will always be less than E.
+• M: The number of unique users who triggered the metric event.
+T the subset of the users who have been exposed to the experiment.
+M is always be less than E.

 • T: The total number of times the metric event was triggered.
 A single user can trigger the metric event more than once.
 Amplitude only counts metric events triggered by users included in E.